MethodAtlas

 Wiley

-Westfall and Young developed resampling-based methods for multiple testing that account for the dependence structure among test statistics.
-Their permutation-based step-down procedure is less conservative than Bonferroni and became a standard reference for multiple testing adjustments in applied research.
+Westfall and Young develop resampling-based methods for multiple testing that account for the dependence structure among test statistics.
+Their permutation-based step-down procedure is less conservative than Bonferroni and becomes a standard reference for multiple testing adjustments in applied research.

 List, J. A., Shaikh, A. M., & Xu, Y. (2019).
 Multiple Hypothesis Testing in Experimental Economics.